Repsol: Environmental record

 Repsol's La Pampilla refinery in Peru was involved in an estimated 6,000-barrel spill off the coast of Lima, on 15 January 2022.
 Over 18,000 square kilometres of coastline have been affected, including the Ancón Reserved Zone, home to hundreds of endemic marine species.
 The Peruvian Foreign Ministry described the spill as 'the worst ecological disaster to occur in Lima'.
-The Peruvian Minister for the Environment has estimated that the penalties imposed on Repsol could go as high as USD 33.4 million, aside from the reparations to the local population.
+The Peruvian Minister for the Environment has estimated that the penalties imposed on Repsol could go as high as US$33.4 million, aside from the reparations to the local population.
 Before the Government inspected the spill, Repsol falsely stated that the spill involved only "seven gallons".
 A Repsol spokeswoman stated to the Peruvian press that Repsol wasn't responsible for the spill: "we didn't cause the ecological disaster, we were unloading crude oil since the previous day.
 We called the Peruvian Navy, we asked them to confirm the alert on the coasts of Peru".
 The spokeswoman explained the mistake in informing the Government of the actual amount of spill stating that, since it happened during the night of the 15th, Repsol was unable to correctly estimate how much crude was spilled, and had to wait until the following morning to accurately analyse the situation.
 She also declined to say who would be responsible for the spill.
 The spill comes as the latest development in the botched response to the 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami in Peru, where, due to the absence of any formal warnings by the Peruvian Navy's Hydrography and Navigation Directorate, two people died.
 Repsol has claimed that the Navy's refusal to inform the public of the incoming waves and tsunami allowed them to continue with the unloading of crude oil, which lead to the spill.